tagolino/sjtcaer/README.md

 - Introduction
 - Project setup
      > Import React and ReactDOM CDN in script tag.
+     > explain why ReactDOM needs to import
 - A note on course font
+     > how to customize VSCode fonts
 ```

 ---